stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 Most of the times we will simply start checking all the resources one by one when we encounter issues with our applications.

-From there on out, you can present the findings on to the development teams and decide on next steps.
+From there on out, you can present the findings on to the development teams/rest of the team and decide on next steps.